-The CICS DB2 attachment facility causes an accounting record to be produced for each UOW, assuming that the thread is released at the end of the UOW.
+UOW The CICS DB2 attachment facility causes an accounting record to be produced for each UOW, assuming that the thread is released at the end of the UOW.

-Task The CICS DB2 attachment facility causes a minimum of one accounting record to be produced for each CICS task.
+The CICS DB2 attachment facility causes a minimum of one accounting record to be produced for each CICS task.

-A transaction that contains multiple UOWs might use a different thread for each of its UOWs (assuming that the thread is released at sync point).
-The result might be an accounting record produced for each UOW.
+A transaction containing multiple UOWs can use a different thread for each of its UOWs, assuming the thread is released at sync point.
+The result may be an accounting record produced for each UOW.

-Txid The CICS DB2 attachment facility causes an accounting record to be produced when the transid using the thread changes.
+TXID The CICS DB2 attachment facility causes an accounting record to be produced when the transaction ID that is using the thread changes.

-Because pool threads are typically used by a number of different transaction IDs, there is an increased chance that a transaction that contains multiple UOWs uses a different thread for each UOW (assuming the thread is released at sync point.
-In this case, an accounting record might be produced for each UOW.
+Because pool threads are typically used by a number of different transaction IDs, there is an increased chance that a transaction containing multiple UOWs will use a different thread for each UOW (assuming the thread is released at sync point.
+In this case, an accounting record can be produced for each UOW.

 No accounting records are required for transactions using pool threads.
-None

-DB2 does, however, produce at least one accounting record for each thread when the thread is terminated.
+DB2 does, however, produce at least one accounting record for each thread when the thread is ended.
 Additionally, authorization changes cause accounting records to be produced.

-Returns an ID to use for security checking when using pool threads.
-If an AUTHId is returned, AUTHType is not applicable.
+Returns an ID to be used for security checking when using pool threads.
+If an AUTHID is returned, AUTHTYPE is not applicable.